 Why would I do something to my readers that I know annoys me?
 Am I better than them in some way that they should have to stomach it and I should not?

-My enthusiasm, plus the good will of my non-annoyed readers, is a huge advantage borne by this method of running a business.
+My enthusiasm, plus the goodwill of my non-annoyed readers, is a huge advantage gained by this method of running a business.

 I wanted interaction with my readers, and I get it.
 All I had to do was treat them the way I’d want to be treated.

 I know, the Golden Rule is no big moral revelation, but for some reason it seems to be almost completely unknown in the business world.
 There are many strong professionals out there who aren’t living up to their potential because they ignore their personal ethics when on the job.